Today we are going to discuss various types of procurement contracts used in project management.

-The main advantage of Fixed-Price Contract is that both parties know the scope of the work, and the total cost of the task before the work is started.
+The main advantage of a Fixed-Price contract is that both parties know the scope of the work, and the total cost of the task before the work is started.

 However, changes in scope must be carefully observed.
-The cost of any change in scope is very steep in fixed-price contract.
-I have seen that the contractors get the contract by bidding the lowest price, then try to generate extra revenue on any opportunity for change requests, such as added scope.
+The cost of any change in scope is very steep in a Fixed-Price contract.
+I have seen that the contractors get the contract by bidding the lowest price, and then try to generate extra revenue on any opportunity for change requests, such as added scope.

 I have also seen contractors fighting with the project manager regarding the scope.
 Although they agreed initially, later they argue on small issues to raise the change request to earn some extra money.

-For this reason, you have to be very careful with this type of contract, make sure that the scope is as detailed as well-defined and detailed as possible.
+For this reason, you have to be very careful with this type of contract, and to make sure the scope is as detailed as well-defined and detailed as possible.